18 Data to constrain process model

 arrange(biogeoTopDepth)

-The soil carbon can be visualized by depth Figure 18.5.
+Soil carbon can be visualized by depth in Figure 18.5.

 ggplot(horizon_combined, map = aes(-biogeoTopDepth,horizon_C_kg_per_m2)) +